ietf-wg-acme/acme/draft-ietf-acme-acme.md

   * Is the name a known phishing domain?
 * Is the key in the CSR sufficiently strong?
 * Is the CSR signed with an acceptable algorithm?
-* Has issuance been authorized or forbidden by a Certficate Authority Authorization (CAA) record?  {{?RFC6844}}
+* Has issuance been authorized or forbidden by a Certificate Authority Authorization (CAA) record?  {{?RFC6844}}

 CAs that use ACME to automate issuance will need to ensure that their servers